EricRohlfs/blog/docs/2023-08-29-alternateConstructor.md

 Back to the constructor with argumnets example, we colud handle one of the other issues with components, what is required and what is optional.

 Communicating required and optional arguments is not trivial in customElements.
 There are a few specs that try to generate metadata to help.
-But that requires the dev to look in the documents.
-Intellisense would be much nicer.

-Normally, in our msg example, the best we can do is throw an error or console msg if the msg attribute is missing.
-Or develop some sort of a convention like have a props property in the customElement.
-Neither solutions are vey good.
-But, Typescript with constructor arguments would be a huge improvement.
+Intellisense is nicer that hunting through documents.

 ```
 export type requiredArgs = {